Monarch butterfly on swamp milkweed in Michigan. Photo by Jim Hudgins/USFWS.

 We can save the monarch, but it will take a concerted national effort by everyone.

-Every place outside can become an oasis for monarchs and other pollinators—rural and urban.
-Schools, youth and community groups, businesses, and state and local governments can participate.
-Plant milkweed and nectar plants native to your local area, garden organically to minimize your impact on native plants, protect monarch habitat along roadsides, rights of way, and other public and private lands, become a citizen scientist and monitor monarchs in your area, and educate others about pollinators, conservation and how they can help.
-By enlisting a broad group of partners, from school children to CEOs, we will build a connected conservation constituency.
+Every place outside, rural or urban, can become an oasis for monarchs and other pollinators.
+Everyone can participate!
+We need involvement from everyone, including schools, youth and community groups, businesses, state and local governments.
+You can make a difference by planting milkweed and nectar plants native to your local area and gardening organically to minimize your impact on native plants.
+We also need to protect important monarch habitat along roadsides, rights of way, and other public and private lands.
+By becoming a citizen scientist and monitoring monarchs in your area, you can help educate others about pollinators, conservation and how they can get involved.
+By enlisting a broad group of partners, from school children to CEOs, we will build a connected conservation constituency to save the monarch.

 The monarch butterfly is one of the most recognizable species in North America and it’s in trouble.
 Climate change has intensified weather events which may impact monarch populations.
 Pesticide use can destroy the milkweed monarchs need to survive.
 Habitat loss and fragmentation has occurred throughout the monarch’s range.
 You can help!